Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\paragraph{Free energy} In the canonical \hyperlink{ref:Ensemble} {ensemble}, the Helmholtz free energy $F$ is a property of macrostate of a system, and is proportional to the logarithm of its partition function, which measures its statistical weight compared to other macrostates:
+\hypertarget{ref:FE} {\paragraph{Free energy}} In the canonical \hyperlink{ref:Ensemble} {ensemble}, the Helmholtz free energy $F$ is a property of a \hyperlink{ref:Macrostate} {macrostate} of a system, and is proportional to the logarithm of its partition function, which measures its statistical weight compared to other \hyperlink{ref:Macrostate} {macrostate}s:

-where the integration is done over a subset $\Sigma$ of configurational space corresponding to the macrostate. $F$ is thus a function of $\Sigma$, $U(x)$, and $\beta$, though often what the values of these variables is assumed by the context.
+where the integration is done over a subset $\Sigma$ of configuration space corresponding to the \hyperlink{ref:Macrostate} {macrostate}. $F$ thus depends on $\Sigma$, $U(x)$, and $\beta$, although this dependency is often not stated explicitly, but implied by the context.

 When using a classical energy function, $F$ is only defined up to an arbitrary additive constant.
-In practice, this is not a limitation, as one is generally interested in free energy differences between two macrostates, rather than absolute free energies.
-If two macrostates $\A$ and $\B$ can be distinguished experimentally, the ratio of their probabilities ($P_A = Z_A/Z$ and $P_B = Z_B/Z$) is an experimental observable, and so is the free energy difference:
+In practice, this is not a limitation, as quantities of measurable physical interest involve only free energy \textit{differences} between two \hyperlink{ref:Macrostate} {macrostate}s, rather than absolute free energies.
+If two macrostates $\A$ and $\B$ can be distinguished experimentally, the ratio of the time they spend in each system ($P_A = Z_A/Z$ and $P_B = Z_B/Z$) is an experimental observable, and is the free energy difference between the two states:

 The Helmholtz free energy is sometimes notated $A$ in the literature.
 In this review, we will use $F$ for Helmholtz free energy, and the the symbol $A$ will be used for the \hyperlink{ref:FES} {free energy surface}.
-Gibbs free energy $G$ is the equivalent quantity in the isothermal-isobaric ensemble.
+Gibbs free energy $G$ is the equivalent quantity in the isothermal-isobaric \hyperlink{ref:Ensemble} {ensemble}.

 \hypertarget{ref:FEestimator} {\paragraph{Free energy estimator}} An expression or algorithm that takes simulation data and estimates a numerical value for free energies or their differences.
 See Section~\ref{sec:fe_estimators} for a list and description of useful free energy estimators.